-For Hanover And South Weymouth
+For Hanover, South Weymouth and Sharon

 Stuffiness, a feeling of fullness, or muffled conversations are common hearing issues almost everyone experiences once in a while.
 The most common cause in these instances is an excessive buildup of cerumen, also called earwax.

 Although earwax build-up can be harmless, it can also be a sign that something isn’t working as it should be within your ears.

 That’s why this appointment consists of both a comprehensive hearing assessment to check your overall hearing health and earwax removal, when possible.
 There may be contraindications that will make it unsafe for us to remove the wax in our office.